Coffee and Antidepressants: Can You Take Them Together?

 What happens when you take coffee with antidepressants?

-Antidepressants are a broad class spanning selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine, sertraline, paroxetine, escitalopram, citalopram, fluvoxamine, and vilazodone; serotonin-norepinephrine reuptake inhibitors (SNRIs) such as venlafaxine, duloxetine, and desvenlafaxine; atypical agents like bupropion, mirtazapine, and trazodone; tricyclic antidepressants (TCAs) such as amitriptyline, nortriptyline, clomipramine, and imipramine; and monoamine oxidase inhibitors (MAOIs) such as phenelzine, tranylcypromine, isocarboxazid, and selegiline.
+Antidepressants are a broad class.
+They include selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine, sertraline, paroxetine, escitalopram, citalopram, and fluvoxamine; serotonin-norepinephrine reuptake inhibitors (SNRIs) such as venlafaxine, duloxetine, and desvenlafaxine; atypical agents like bupropion, mirtazapine, and trazodone; tricyclic antidepressants (TCAs) such as amitriptyline and nortriptyline; and monoamine oxidase inhibitors (MAOIs) such as phenelzine, tranylcypromine, and selegiline.
+Coffee interacts with several of them, though the strength of the interaction varies a lot from drug to drug.

 Why is this important?

-The early weeks of antidepressant therapy are also when activation side effects are most prominent and when patients are most likely to stop treatment prematurely.
-Excess caffeine can mimic or amplify these activation symptoms, leading patients to conclude that the medication does not agree with them.
-Reducing caffeine during this window often makes the difference between tolerating an effective medication and discontinuing.
+The early weeks of treatment matter most.
+This is when activation side effects (feeling wired or anxious) are most common, and when people are most likely to stop a medication because they decide it does not agree with them.
+Excess caffeine can mimic or amplify exactly these feelings, leading someone to blame the drug.
+Easing back on caffeine during this window often makes the difference between staying on an effective medication and giving up on it.

 What should you do?